 Consulting with your doctor about your sleep disturbances can also help you build a paper trail in your medical records for your injury suit against the person or parties that caused your injury.
 If the injury significantly altered your ability to sleep, you may be able to seek additional compensation.
 Your personal injury attorney can help you decide on the best legal course of action.

-Get Legal Help After Your TBI
+Get Legal Help After Your Traumatic Brain Injury

 If you have suffered a TBI as a result of someone’s negligence or wrongdoing, including car accidents, motorcycle or bicycle accidents, accidents involving commercial trucks, or even a boating accident, get legal help today.
 An attorney who has experience dealing with TBI cases can help you seek the compensation that you may be owed for your injury.